karmatr0n/karmatr0n.github.io/_posts/2022-08-26-linux-security-sensor-with-ebpf.md

-The dns_packet_matcher function uses the [__sk_buff](https://github.com/iovisor/bcc/blob/5bf9b4d145eeda9dc304c71212859ca9f3ebb3b9/src/cc/compat/linux/virtual_bpf.h#L5746) structure provided by BCC, which is user accessible mirror of the in-kernel [sk_buff](https://www.kernel.org/doc/htmldocs/networking/API-struct-sk-buff.html) structure to get access to the socket buffer fields of each network connection.
+The dns_packet_matcher function uses the [__sk_buff](https://github.com/iovisor/bcc/blob/5bf9b4d145eeda9dc304c71212859ca9f3ebb3b9/src/cc/compat/linux/virtual_bpf.h#L5746) structure provided by BCC, which is user accessible mirror of the in-kernel [sk_buff](https://www.kernel.org/doc/htmldocs/networking/API-struct-sk-buff.html) structure and is used get access to the socket buffer members of each network packet.

-This function also uses the [cursor_advance](https://github.com/iovisor/bcc/blob/master/src/cc/export/helpers.h#L524) macro to successively parse the different headers of each packet and only match the UDP packets with the 53 destination port.
+This function also uses the [cursor_advance](https://github.com/iovisor/bcc/blob/master/src/cc/export/helpers.h#L524) macro to successively parse the different headers in each packet and then only match the UDP packets with the 53 destination port.

 This function will be instrumented in the kernel via the BCC toolkit and will be called by the frontend program that attaches this to a specific network interface.